jack-r-abbit/radian-generation-test/README.md

 3. The more test case coverage the better.

  ## Extras
-1. We use Docker containers, extra points if you set this to run using Docker/docker-compose cli.
+1. Implement a immutable state solution in front end (e.g. Redux, ngrx, Akita)
 2. Show different parent child communication styles within your application.
 3. Show or describe web server architecture used.
-4. Extra points for making an easy comand line install.
+4. Extra points for making an easy comand line install or a Dockerfile to build the application
 5. Make the API fully functional, and write to the CSV file.